How to Beat Obstruction of Justice Charges

 • Professional Consequences: A conviction for obstruction of justice can have serious professional consequences.
 It can lead to losing a professional position or job, as employers may terminate employees to protect their reputation and avoid legal liability.
 Additionally, having a conviction for obstruction of justice on your record can make it difficult to find future employment, as employers may view this offense as a sign of dishonesty and be hesitant to hire someone with a criminal record.

-• Professional licensing consequences: Professionals who hold licenses, such as lawyers, doctors, or accountants, may face disciplinary actions by their licensing boards if convicted of obstruction of justice.
+• Professional licensing consequences: If convicted of obstruction of justice, professionals who hold licenses, such as lawyers, doctors, or accountants, may face disciplinary actions by their licensing boards.
 These consequences can range from temporary suspensions to the complete revocation of their licenses.

 • Negative impact on professional reputation: A conviction for obstruction of justice can significantly negatively impact a person’s professional reputation.
 It may lead to losing trust and credibility among colleagues, clients, and the general public.